roife/roife/README.md

 ### Hi there 👋

 - I earned my undergraduate degree at *Beihang University*, and am pursuing a graduate degree at *Pascal Lab, Nanjing University* (expected to graduate in 2026.06).
-- Currently working on EDA / Program Analysis / IDE Developing
+- Currently working on EDA / Program Analysis / IDE Developing.
-- Interested in PL theory (type system and formal semantics), Compilers, Hardware and Emacs
+- Interested in PL, Compilers, VM, Hardware and Emacs.

 -----------